bednarikjan/OpenMPIprojects/PipelineMergeSort/README.md

 # Pipeline Merge Sort

-The implementaion of the parallel algorithm Pipeline Merge Sort using OpenMPI ibrary.
+The implementaion of the parallel algorithm Pipeline Merge Sort using OpenMPI library.

 ## Dependencies
 * OpenMPI (mpic++)